digital-earths-global-hackathon/km-scale-hackathon-2025/README.md

 Welcome!
 This is a digital archive of the 2025 km-Scale Hackathon oraganized by the World Climate Resarch Program Digital Earths Lighthouse Activity.
 The Hackathon was held at over 9 phyiscal nodes around the world with over 700 participants from May 12-17th 2025.

+When publishing work based on the hackathon simulations, catalog and tools, please provide acknowledgements for the model simulations (see model pages) as well as the ackhnowledgement:

+*“This work was in part made possible by the WCRP Digital Earth’s 2025 km-scale Hackathon" and use the DOI.*

 The [Hackathon Website](https://digital-earths-global-hackathon.github.io/hk25/) contains information about:
 -  The model [simulations](https://digital-earths-global-hackathon.github.io/hk25/simulations/)
 - The cross-node [data catalog](https://digital-earths-global-hackathon.github.io/catalog/) that was developed